rudderlabs/rudderstack-docs/destinations/analytics/mixpanel.md

 {% endhint %}

 For each event name added, RudderStack automatically calls Mixpanel and sets a user trait as `Last + <event_name>`.
 For example, if you add `Logged In` to the list of increment events, RudderStack will increment a user trait called `Logged In` and set a trait called `Last Logged In` with the current date and time.

-If you’d like to add an increment a specific page or screen view, make sure you have enabled the **Track Named Pages** setting in the dashboard and use the dynamically generated event name under **Events to Increment in People**.
-For example, `rudderanalytics.page('Signup')` would translate to `Viewed Signup Page`.

-{% hint style="warning" %}
-RudderStack will only send one event per `page` call.
-{% endhint %}

 {% hint style="info" %}
 Increment works for known users only.
 So, if your `track` call is being made on the server-side, you will need to pass a `userId`.
 If your `track` call is being made on the client-side, you will need to identify your user first.